This is incredible, Stacey. Thank you so much for sharing your expertise in this and (already) helping others in the ecosystem!

 Selecting this award winner has become an incredibly competitive process, and we had five highly-qualified finalists in consideration.
 We would also like to recognize these finalists for their remarkable accomplishments over the past year.
 We are thankful for their continued commitment and contributions and are sure they will continue to make their mark on the Anaplan ecosystem.

 Please don’t hesitate to extend your congratulations to Serena (@SerenaZ) on this achievement!

 Next up: The University Connect Program will announce the Student Anaplanner of the Year.
 Don’t forget to check back in June to find out who won this recognition.

 ...
 View more

-Over 200 of our customers have established an Anaplan Center of Excellence as it is fundamental in ensuring a solid foundation to enable true Connected Planning, as well as maximizing investment in the Anaplan platform.
+Hundreds of customers have established an Anaplan Center of Excellence as it is fundamental in ensuring a solid foundation to enable true Connected Planning, as well as maximizing investment in the Anaplan platform.

 Though every CoE is unique, we realized that all our customers followed very similar paths regardless of their industry, size, location, and Anaplan footprint.
 The maturity curve of a CoE can be simplified into 9 critical developmental stages:

 A Center of Excellence Charter Template is available to help guide you on your CoE journey.
 This template outlines all 9 developmental stages your CoE should follow as it looks to further develops and matures along its way.

 This charter will provide details of your Anaplan CoE’s mission and established processes that are best suited for your company.
 Please leverage this template to document your CoE’s current state and share with us the details so we can provide personalized support and share any lessons learned with the broader community.

 Please submit your CoE Charter to Beauram Hur (email@example.com) for feedback and additional guidance.